carstecEtecEuroAlbino/carstec/README.md

 - [x] Entrada do cliente.
 - [x] Cadastro do cliente.
 - [ ] Alteração do cliente no módulo do administrador.
-- [ ] Exclusão do cliente no módulo do administrador.
+- [ ] Cadastro do administrador no modulo administrador
-- [ ] Alteração do cliente no módulo do cliente.
+- [ ] Entrada do administrador no modulo administrador
+- [ ] Cadastro de veiculos no modulo administrador

 ### [João Felipe Francisco Moreira](https://github.com/joaofelipe80)
 - [x] Criação do banco de dados.
 - [ ] Agendamento de veículos.
-- [ ] Cadastro de veículos.
 - [ ] Alterar agenda no módulo do administrador.
 - [ ] Excluir agenda no módulo do administrador.